lospoy/GAS-kidz/README.md

-# GAS_2022
+# gentleartkidz.com
-Gentle Art Studio's BJJ Website
+Gentle Art Kids Website

 By Carlos Campoy using AJ's template from <a href="https://html5up.net/">html5up<a/>